OpenBCI/Documentation/website/docs/GettingStarted/Biosensing-Setups/03-ECG-Setup.md

 C) To get one channel of data, connect one electrode cable to the top pin 1 of the Ganglion, and one electrode cable to the bottom pin 1 of the Ganglion.
 FYI, for future reference, you can use pins 1-4 for up to four channels of data.
 Nine cables, including the ground electrode in step B, are needed if you want to use all four channels of the Ganglion board.

-After making these connections, snap the Skintact sticky electrodes into the snap electrode cable.
+After making these connections, snap the sticky electrodes into the snap electrode cable.
 Then, remove the backing tape and apply the electrode to the skin. **For safety reasons, make sure to snap the sticky electrode onto its cable before applying the sticky electrode to your skin.**

 ### Connect the electrodes to your body